-Let us demonstrate bottleneck hunting on an example of three transmitting nodes and two receiving nodes of Fig. 13.
-The flow in the optimal solution can be proportionally increased at most by a factor of 4/3, such that each flow-out coefficient at sources become equal to 4/3 and each flow-in coefficient at sinks become equal to -2.
+Let us demonstrate bottleneck hunting on an example of three transmitting nodes and two receiving nodes shown in Fig. 13.
+The flow of the optimal solution can be at most proportionally increased by a factor of 4/3, such that each flow-out coefficient at sources become equal to 4/3 and each flow-in coefficient at sinks become equal to -2.
 Before starting bottleneck hunting, we constrain the LP model by fixing the flow increase factor on its maximal value of 4/3.
 A possible max-flow solution is shown in Fig. 14.
 The bottleneck links are among the four maximally loaded candidate links $\{a, b, d, e\}$ marked by thick dashes.
-To reduce the search space we minimize the sum of loads of four candidate links $\{a, b, d, e\}$ .